jsonb-uy/sort_param/README.md

 ## Features

-* Whitelisting of columns.
+* Sort field whitelisting.
 * Supports `ORDER BY` expression generation for MySQL and PG.
-* Parse the sort string/expression into hash for any further processing.
+* Parsing of comma-separated sort fields into hash for any further processing.
+* Specifying `NULL` sort order.

 ## Installation